 It's important to note that trouble swallowing may be a sign of other disorders, such as gastroesophageal reflux disease.
 While these disorders don't cause anxiety on their own, those with anxiety often find that these disorders contribute to further anxiety.

 That's why it's important that you really understand what symptoms you have that could be attributed to anxiety and how you respond to them.
-Take my 7 minute anxiety symptoms test.
+Take my 7 minute anxiety symptoms test to see how your anxiety score compares to others, and find treatment advice tailored to your symptoms.

 Anxiety and Body Consciousness